matter-labs/zinc/book/src/language/03-types/03-integer.md

 Casting is possible only to a type with greater bitlength.
 Probably, this behavior will become less strict in the future.

+## Inference

+If the literal type is not specified, the minimal possible bitlength is inferred.

+The `let` statement performs an implicit casting if the type is specified.

 ## Examples